-“Maybe it’s time for a change?
-What if,” I wondered — as Carrie Bradshaw might have back when we binge watched Sex & the City, “our new indulgence could be taking pleasure in life’s simpler, quieter moments?”
+“Maybe it’s time for a change?”
+I wondered aloud – like Carrie Bradshaw back when we binge watched Sex & the City.
+“What if our new indulgence could be taking pleasure in life’s simpler, quieter moments?”

-I had a plan: “No TV, no phones, and no work after six.”
+I had a plan.
+“No TV, no phones, and no work after six.”
 Gary’s face twitched.
 “Just think,” I suggested, “with all that extra time, you might get lucky.”

 “We built this place to spend time together and detox, and we never get to enjoy it like this,” I observed.
 Gary snuggled up next to me, put his head on my shoulder and exhaled contentedly.
 I whispered to him, “Ready to get lucky?”

-“I think our plan worked!”
+“Our plan worked!”
 I said to Gary a little while later.
-“We’re more rested.
-We’re spending time with each other.
-We got lucky.”
+“I feel more rested, and we’re spending time with each other, and we even got lucky.”
 Gary smiled, and for a brief moment we shared the silence.
 Then I heard a clock chime from inside: six o’clock again.

-“I can’t sleep anymore and I don’t want to play cards,” said Gary, exasperated.
+“I can’t sleep anymore and don’t want to play cards,” said Gary, exasperated.
 “Don’t hate me, but can we finish watching Shameless?”

 And then we started Ozark.

-But this time — when it started getting late and I heard Gary ask, “Just one more?”
-I shook my head: no. I had finally realized that indulgence wasn’t unlimited consumption of media or completely denying ourselves it but rather finding a healthy balance somewhere in the middle.
+But this time — when it started getting late and Gary asked, “Just one more?” – I shook my head: no. Finally, I realized that pleasure was not to be found in unlimited consumption of media or completely denying ourselves.
+Rather, we needed to find a healthy balance somewhere in the middle.

-And I’m sure that we’ll spend more quiet evenings on our beautiful, screened-in porch again — one day.
+And I’m sure that we’ll spend many more quiet evenings on our beautiful, screened-in porch again — one day.